dinaa3/event_orchestration_system-Bachelor-Thesis-Project-/README.md

    - Execute the `EventOrchestration.ipynb` notebook to initiate workflows.

 5. Monitor logs and outputs:
-   - Use AWS CloudTrail and CloudWatch for tracking execution.
+   - Use AWS CloudTrail and CloudWatch for tracking execution!

 ### Future Enhancements